 At Carolina Facial Plastics in Charlotte, Dr. Jonathan Kulbersh specializes in only facial plastic surgery, including rejuvenating upper and lower eyelid surgery.
 He had trained with the best in Beverly Hills and did additional training in oculoplastic surgery (eye plastic surgery).
 To learn more about lower blepharoplasty and whether it is a procedure for your specific needs and goals, please contact us and schedule a consultation today by calling (704) 842-3644.

-Dr. Kulbersh often combines lower blepharoplasty with other procedures that can often be performed at the same time.
+Dr. Kulbersh often combines lower blepharoplasty with other procedures, including an eye lift, which can often be performed at the same time.
 Common examples include: